 The Tourist Trap Problem#

-- Photo menus in multiple languages
+- Photo menus in six languages displayed on the sidewalk

-- Prices 30-50% higher than surrounding areas
+- Prices 30-50% higher than you’d find two blocks away

-- Menu in Greek first
+- Menu in Greek first, English second

-- Staff that doesn’t chase you
+- Staff that doesn’t chase you down the street

-- Busy at 9-10 PM (Greek dinner time)
+- Busy at 9-10 PM when locals actually eat

-- Recommendations from locals, not TripAdvisor top 10
+- Word-of-mouth recommendations, not TripAdvisor top 10

 Best Traditional Tavernas#